captainalan/exam-version-generator/README.md

 node client/server.js
 ```

 Now, navigate to https://localhost:5000/static to see the result!
+You can of course, just use the outputed JSON to process with your own program(s).

 ## More Details

-(Since I'm containing all the documentation for this project in the README, I
-can put all the non-essential stuff for basic usage here...)

 ### Question Format